Philippians 4:12

 “and I know how to abound”

 David was an example of a person who did not handle prosperity very well.
-At the zenith of his success he came crashing down to defeat.
-At the pinnacle of his military victories he fell into adultery (II Sam.
-11-13).
+At the zenith of his success, he came crashing down to defeat.
+At the pinnacle of his military victories, he fell into adultery (2 Sam 11-13).

 Principle:

-Knowledge is a prerequisite to properly handle both adversity and prosperity.
+Knowledge is a prerequisite to properly handling both adversity and prosperity.

 Application:

 Very few of us know how to “abound.”
 When we have a success, do we parade it?
-Do we laud a promotion to a person who has just lost his job?
+Do we laud our promotion to a person who has just lost his job?